Tropical cyclone & severe wind

 Tornadoes

 Tornadoes are the rarest and most violent of thunderstorm phenomena.
-A tornado is a violently rotating column of air suspended from large thunderstorm clouds in contact with the ground.
+A tornado is a violently rotating column of air suspended from large thunderstorm clouds that is in contact with the ground.
 It has a funnel shape and can range in width from a few metres to hundreds of metres.
 The majority of strong and violent tornadoes occur in association with supercell thunderstorms.
 Tornadoes often occur at the connecting zone between updraught and downdraught regions of a thunderstorm.
 Weaker tornadoes may spawn from either multi-cell or single-cell thunderstorms.

-Tornadoes typically have a short life span of only a few minutes, but are powerful events which can cause extensive damage.
+Tornadoes typically have a short life span of only a few minutes but are powerful events which can cause extensive damage.
 The six-point enhanced Fujita scale (EF0 to EF5) was established to quantify the intensity of a tornado and its danger.
 This scale relates tornado intensity indirectly to structural and/or vegetation damage and corresponds that information to wind speed intervals from 65-510 km/h.

 Where does severe wind hazard occur?